$0 Mexico → Spain Work Visa Guide — Quick-Start Checklist

 This is one of the most common questions.
 The answer depends entirely on where your clients are:

-For Mexican professionals working entirely for clients in Mexico, the US, or other non-EU countries on a Digital Nomad Visa, IVA is generally not applicable.
-You still file quarterly 303 returns (with zero IVA to pay/recover), but you do not charge your clients IVA.
+For Mexican professionals working for B2B clients in Mexico, the US, or other non-EU countries on a Digital Nomad Visa, Spanish IVA is generally not charged under the applicable place-of-supply rules.
+Whether a Model 303 is required and what it reports depends on the activity and client mix.

 The Practical First Month as Autónomo in Spain